 Like others in this list, there are no monthly or annual fees for an Ally Invest IRA.
 There are fees for closing or transferring out, so make sure it is really the place you want to be before opening a new account.

 Merrill Edge is a division of Bank of America, and existing Bank of America account holders may get some valuable perks by bringing their retirement and other investment assets under the same umbrella.
-While trades are a bit more than some competitors at $6.95, with a high balance you get free trades, among other perks.
+While trades are free they can come with a small transaction fee of up to $0.65, with a high balance you get free trades, among other perks.

-With a combined balance of $50,000 or more across Bank of America accounts, you qualify for 30 free trades per month but must also hold an active Bank of America checking account to qualify.
-With a $100,000 combined balance, you get 100 free trades per month.
+With a combined balance of $50,000 or more across Bank of America accounts, you qualify for a 0.10% discount on fees but must also hold an active Bank of America checking account to qualify.
+With a $100,000 combined balance, you get 0.15% discount on fees.

-Trades at TD Ameritrade cost $6.95, so they are not the cheapest out there.
+Trades at TD Ameritrade cost $6.95 for off the market stocks, but are free for most trades.
 But TD Ameritrade does bring investors arguably the best trading platform out there: thinkorswim.
 This desktop-based trading app will have active traders salivating at its extensive charts, market data, and quick trade tools.

 You can also read through our full review of TD Ameritrade.

 Etrade is one of the oldest online brokerage firms in the world, so it is no surprise that it brings one of the best mobile experiences among all retirement accounts.
-Trades are $6.95 (volume discounts available).
+Trades are $6.95 for stocks under a dollar (volume discounts available).